-In a system including a cascaded optical amplifier chain, ASE noise accumulates from the contribution of each Optical Amplifier.
-The Optical Signal-to-Noise Ratio (OSNR) decreases after having passed through each Optical Amplifier.
-Thus, OSNR is a useful parameter for monitoring and characterizing Optical Amplifier performance.
-Figure 7-3 depicts a multi-channel system we use as a benchmark (N span, N-1 line amplifiers).
+In a system including a cascaded optical amplifier chain, ASE noise accumulates from the contribution of each optical amplifier.
+The optical signal-to-noise ratio (OSNR) decreases after having passed through each optical amplifier.
+Thus, OSNR is a useful parameter for monitoring and characterizing optical amplifier performance.
+Figure 7-3 depicts a multichannel system we use as a benchmark (N span, N-1 line amplifiers).

-Figure 7-3 - Representation of optical line system interfaces (a multi-channel N-span system)
+Figure 7-3 - Representation of optical line system interfaces (a multichannel N-span system)

-Two different ways exist for OSNR calculation:
+It does exist two different ways for OSNR calculation: